BCR/ABL1, Tyrosine Kinase Inhibitor Resistance, Kinase Domain Mutation Screen, Sanger Sequencing

 Evaluating patients with chronic myelogenous leukemia and Philadelphia chromosome positive B-cell acute lymphoblastic leukemia receiving tyrosine kinase inhibitor (TKI) therapy, who are apparently failing treatment

-This is the preferred initial test to identify the presence of acquired BCR-ABL1 mutations associated with TKI-resistance.
+Preferred initial test to identify the presence of acquired BCR-ABL1 mutations associated with TKI-resistance

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances